larsks/blog.oddbit.com-posts/post/2012-11-04-openstack-windows-config-part1.md

 In the absence of a partition map, Windows assumes that the device is empty.

 Oops.
-At this point it was obvious I was treading on ground best lest undisturbed.
+At this point it was obvious I was treading on ground best left undisturbed.

-This ends my tail of woe; tune in next...um, article...in which I discuss the solution we're using.

 [documentation]: http://docs.openstack.org/trunk/openstack-compute/admin/content/hypervisor-configuration-basics.html
 [metadata service]: http://docs.openstack.org/trunk/openstack-compute/admin/content/metadata-service.html
 [cygwin]: http://cygwin.com/
 [openstack]: http://www.openstack.org/